zeisler/zeisler.github.io/_posts/2019-05-31-aws-lambda-podcast-in-ruby.md

 Let's give this a try and build something.
 I'm going to show you how to build a podcast feed using plain Ruby in the Lambda service.
 I will also use S3 to host the podcast mp3s.

 ### Create Function
-Create an account with <a href="https://aws.amazon.com/s3" target="_blank">AWS</a>, if you have amazon shopping account you can use the same login.
+Create an account with <a href="https://aws.amazon.com/s3" target="_blank">AWS</a>, if you have Amazon shopping account, you can use the same login.

 Now let's setup the Lambda function.
 Open up the <a href="https://aws.amazon.com/lambda/" target="_blank">Lambda Console</a>.